-STEP TWO: Outline the environmental problems of that city,
+STEP TWO: Identify and outline the environmental problems that are prevalent in that city,

-STEP THREE: Design (and illustrate) the future of that city as a 'green utopia' -- whence all the environmental problems have been solved.
+STEP THREE: Design (and illustrate) the future of that city as a 'green utopia' in which all the environmental problems, big and small, have been solved.

 Obviously 'STEP THREE' is the hardest step.
 With my own students, I require them to create a 'narrative of transformation' (i.e. how their chosen city transforms into a super-green urban utopia).
 To do this, the students must get to know their chosen city very well -- to understand its history, culture, economics, politics, geography, and demography.
 It's tempting for many students to come up with purely technological narratives of transformation as though new inventions will magically transform an urban setting into a super-green and climate-friendly place.
 To get around this, a teacher can stipulate that their 'narrative of transformation' must have some social / societal elements.

-To help and inspire you and your students, 100 sample future cities that followed this design process are showcased in the book ECOTOPIA 2121 -- and most of these appear in the CASE STUDIES section of this project website.
+To help and inspire you and your students, 100 sample future cities that followed this design process are showcased in the book ECOTOPIA 2121.
+Also many of these appear in the CASE STUDIES section of this project website.